w3f/polkadot-wiki/docs/learn/learn-guides-test-opengov-proposals.md

 If you like to check whether the call above will get executed successfully, you can check that by performing a dry run using [Chopsticks](https://github.com/AcalaNetwork/chopsticks), which is embedded in Polkadot JS UI.
 You can run a Chopsticks instance of any Polkadot SDK based chain by clicking "fork locally" on the UI.
-The snapshot below shows it for Polkadot.
+The snapshot below shows it for Asset Hub.

 ![polkadot-fork-locally](../assets/governance/polkadot-fork-locally.png)

-After forking locally, the Polkadot JS UI displays a local instance of the Polkadot network, which does not produce any blocks by default.
+After forking locally, the Polkadot JS UI displays a local instance of the Asset Hub network, which does not produce any blocks by default.
 You will notice a few test accounts with DOT balance that can interact with the network and test out Polkadot protocol features accessible through regular accounts.
 However, the treasury spend call cannot be submitted through a signed account origin, so